plantbreeding/BrAPI/docs/docs/community/Hackathons_History.rst

 - **MIAPPE**

-  - What extensions or modification of existing calls would be needed to make BrAPI able to pass MIAPPE datatsets?
+  - What extensions or modification of existing calls would be needed to make BrAPI able to pass MIAPPE datasets?

 - **BrAPI version 2: potential areas for extending BrAPI**

-  - Extenstion to Location Definition
+  - Extension to Location Definition
   - Geospatial data
   - Dataset resource
   - HATEOS or JSON-LD